 The ANZCA Trainee Committee (ATC) and the ANZCA New Zealand Trainee Committee (NZTC)

 These were formed in 2005 and each region in Australia has a committee, as does New Zealand, Hong Kong, Malaysia, and Singapore.
-Their role is to provide a link between trainees and the core functions of ANZCA, as well as look after the welfare of trainees.
+Their role is to provide a link between trainees and the core functions of ANZCA, as well as look after trainee welfare

 The ANZCA NZTC’s major work has been to produce the trainee handbook, Anaesthesia Training in New Zealand Made Easy, which aims to guide trainees through their anaesthesia courses.
 It is an excellent publication and recommended reading.